Pharmaceutical Supply Chain Management: Key Steps & Challenges

 Wholesale Distributors & Repackagers

 Wholesale distributors or repackagers receive pharmaceutical products from drug manufacturing companies.
-Wholesale distributors will purchase drugs from manufacturers to store and distribute to healthcare markets.
-According to the Common Wealth Fund, about 92% of prescription drugs in the U.S. are distributed through wholesalers.
-A repackager will purchase large amounts of generic drugs and repackage the product into smaller quantities before reselling it in healthcare markets.
+Wholesale distributors purchase drugs from pharmaceutical manufacturers to store and distribute to healthcare markets.
+According to the Commonwealth Fund, about 92% of prescription drugs in the U.S. are distributed through wholesalers, making them essential players in the pharma supply chain.

-Problems with this part of the supply chain, from staffing to equipment to materials can result in delays in pharmacies being able to obtain the medications they need to stock.
+A repackager will purchase large amounts of generic medicines and repackage the product into smaller quantities before reselling it in healthcare markets.
+Problems with this part of the supply chain, from staffing to equipment to raw material availability, can result in delays in pharmacies being able to obtain the medications they need to stock.

 Pharmacies